shishir-joshi/emerge/README.md

      and we exceeded our target profit margin by 2.3 percentage points.
      The new product line contributed significantly, accounting for about 30% of our growth this quarter.
+     In other areas, we need to source more raw materials to keep up with demand.
+     Supply chain issues from last year have mostly been resolved.
+     Overall, it's been a solid quarter with positive momentum going into Q4.
 ```

 Emerge identifies relevant semantic chunks and their clusters: